 Meet Dr. Mitch Ibach

-Dr. Mitch Ibach is a residency trained optometrist at Vance Thompson Vision in Sioux Falls, SD since 2014.
+Dr. Mitch Ibach is a fellowship-trained optometrist at Vance Thompson Vision in Sioux Falls, SD since 2014.
 Dr. Ibach specializes in anterior segment surgical care including cataracts, corneal diseases, glaucoma, and refractive surgeries.
 Dr. Ibach maintains a large collaborative glaucoma clinic that focuses on long-term disease care.
 Dr. Ibach has participated in numerous FDA and industry sponsored clinical trials in the areas of cataracts, cornea, glaucoma, and refractive surgery.
 He is a member of the American Optometric Association and a fellow of the American Academy of Optometry.
 Dr. Ibach is often invited to speak at national optometry conferences like the American Academy of Optometry.
 Dr. Ibach also lectures to different state and regional optometric associations.
 His talks focus on glaucoma, corneal diseases, refractive surgery, and cataract surgery.
 Dr. Ibach is also affiliated with the South Dakota Optometric Association and the Optometric Cornea, Cataract, and Refractive Society (OCCRS), and the Optometric Glaucoma Society (OGS).

 EDUCATION & TRAINING

 Dr. Ibach was born in Bismarck, ND and graduated from Mandan High School.
 He went on to attend North Dakota State University where he graduated magna cum laude with a degree in microbiology.
 His education continued at the Pacific University College of Optometry where he graduated summa cum laude.
-Dr. Ibach completed his residency/fellowship training at Minnesota Eye Consultants with a concentration on cornea and refractive surgery, external disease, and glaucoma.
+Dr. Ibach completed his fellowship training at Minnesota Eye Consultants with a concentration on cornea and refractive surgery, external disease, and glaucoma.

 Dr. Ibach is affiliated with the South Dakota Optometric Association and the Optometric Cornea, Cataract, and Refractive Society, as well as an adjunct clinical faculty with the Illinois College of Optometry.